RESEARCH AT THE BHUDRH

 The Centre was established in 2003 as a joint initiative with the former Far West Area Health Service to expand the existing capacity for rural health research and development in far western NSW.

-The CRHR is a unit of the University of Sydney’s Broken Hill University Department of Rural Health (BHUDRH) undertaking health service and clinical research which impacts directly on policy and practice within Far West NSW and other remote parts of Australia.
+The CRHR is a unit of the University of Sydney’s Broken Hill University Department of Rural Health (BHUDRH) undertaking public health, health service and clinical research which impacts directly on policy and practice within western and far west and other remote parts of Australia.

 Scope and functions